JoelineAlves/Travel_Island/README.md

 - Responsiveness

+  - [Am I Responsive?](http://ami.responsivedesign.is/#) was used to check responsiveness of the site pages across different devices.

-  - [Chrome DevTools](https://developer.chrome.com/docs/devtools/) Was used to check responsiveness of the site pages on different screen sizes.
+    - [Responsive Design Checker](https://www.responsivedesignchecker.com/) was used to check responsiveness of the site pages on different screen sizes.

+- [Chrome DevTools](https://developer.chrome.com/docs/devtools/) Chrome DevTools was used to test responsiveness in different screen sizes during the development process.

 ### Manual Testing